 Cute lunchboxes to pack it all in

 What will your kids be carrying their lunches in?
 The classic paper bag is fine and easy.
-But having your own lunch box can make the lunches even more fun for kids.
-These cute lunch boxes are perfect for back to school.
+But having their own lunch box can make the lunches even more fun for kids.
+These cute lunch boxes are perfect for back-to-school.

 Want something sturdy that is also easy to carry?
 The Laptop Lunches Bento 2.0 is the best of both worlds.
-It has a hard-sized internal container and a soft sided carrier with handles.
+It has a hard-sided internal container and a soft-sided carrier with handles.
 Your kids will love the variety that it packs.
+(LaptopLunches.com, $40)

 The L.L.
-Bean Double Decker Lunchbox is so convenient, with its room for both a lunch kept cold and all the accoutrements needed to consume it.
-The handy top handle and flat bottom ensure that it's also kept upright too (reduced spillage!).
+Bean Double Flip-Top Lunchbox is so convenient, with its room for both a lunch kept cold and all the accoutrements needed to consume it.
+The handy top handle and shoulder strap, as well as the flat bottom, ensure that it’s also kept upright too (reduced spillage!).
+(LLBean.com, $25)